 - 5.17 Protection of existing community facilities is a matter that was raised by the local community during consultation and engagement in preparing the draft Plan.
-The community identified several important facilities, and Policy 4 proposes that these should be retained for the future as far as it is practicable, reasonable and economically viable to do so. - 5.18 It is possible that new community facilities will be created over time, and that some may be registered for protection using other powers created in the Localism Act 2011 which allows communities to bid to take over the ownership and management of certain facilities.
+The community identified several important facilities, and Policy 2 proposes that these should be retained for the future as far as it is practicable, reasonable and economically viable to do so. - 5.18 It is possible that new community facilities will be created over time, and that some may be registered for protection using powers created in the Localism Act 2011 which allows communities to bid to take over the ownership and management of certain facilities.
 Such facilities are commonly referred to as 'Assets of Community Value'.
 The outcome of formally listing such facilities creates a moratorium on the sale or disposal of buildings by the owners for a period of around six months.
 That period is intended to allow a local community the opportunity to raise funds to acquire the building.
 However, the owner cannot be compelled to sell the building to the local community.
-The purpose of Policy 4 is therefore, in part, to provide added protection to buildings recognised for their community value through the land-use planning development management process to restrict material changes of use to those buildings. - 5.19 Where a change of use is proposed that would result in the loss of the community facilities identified in Policy 4 it will be necessary for an applicant to demonstrate how the limitations created by the policy have been met.
+The purpose of Policy 2 is therefore, in part, to provide added protection to buildings recognised for their community value through the landuse planning development management process to restrict material changes of use to those buildings. - 5.19 Where a change of use is proposed that would result in the loss of the community facilities identified in Policy 2 it will be necessary for an applicant to demonstrate how the limitations created by the policy have been met.
 This means the applicant must show that the facility or services provided are either no longer required by the community; they have been or can be provided by other means of equivalent benefit to the community; or that it is genuinely no longer financially viable to provide the services or facilities. - 5.20 Any proposal that would result in the loss of the services or facilities must be accompanied by sufficient documentary evidence to demonstrate how the proposal meets at least one of those exceptions.
-Where it is claimed that providing the service or facility is no longer viable the proposal must include evidence that the building has been advertised for sale on the open market for a reasonable time at a price that reflects its reasonable value based on its current or last authorised use.